ogeesan/Imaging-Tools/Motion Correction Visualisation/README.md

 ### How to interpret the plot

-The plot allows for qualitative comparison of x-y offsets of frames. x-axis is frame number, y-axis is trial number.
+The plot allows for qualitative comparison of the x-y offsets of frames. x-axis is frame number, y-axis is trial number.

 When there is a sudden change in colour, this means that the x-y position of the frame suddenly changed.
 This may indicate that z-movement has occurred.
-A notable feature of the plot is that it corresponds to behaviour.
+Examining the motion correction plot with fluorescence data can reveal brain-movement correlated fluorescence changes.